top of page

 *Create and design the MLI Annual Report

-*Develop communication materials for donors, including comprehensive donor reports, track current and relevant events
+*Develop communication materials for donors, including comprehensive donor reports, and track current and relevant events

 *Conduct foundation grant research and donor prospect research